LifaqiangUrumqi/HaiZei/README.md

 # HaiZei
-This is my code in the HaiZei class.
+This is my class notes and code.